2 Dope Queens: History

 2 Dope Queens stemmed from Blaria LIVE!, a monthly stand-up show in Brooklyn, hosted by Phoebe Robinson and Jessica Williams.
 Blaria LIVE! was inspired by the blog of the same name authored by Phoebe Robinson.
 Similarly to 2 Dope Queens, Blaria LIVE! featured diverse comedians from all over the United States.

 The 2 Dope Queens podcast debuted on April 4, 2016.
 In its first week, it was number one on the iTunes podcast charts and stayed there for a full week.

 On July 19, 2016, Sooo Many White Guys, the first 2 Dope Queens spin-off debuted.
 Sooo Many White Guys is an interview-talk show hosted by Phoebe Robinson and produced by Ilana Glazer with guests including Nia Long, Janet Mock, Hari Kondabolu, Gina Rodriguez, Roxane Gay, and Hasan Minhaj.

-The podcast inspired two round of HBO specials, also titled 2 Dope Queens.
+The podcast inspired two seasons of an HBO limited series, also titled 2 Dope Queens.

 After taking a break from the podcast to film for HBO, a final episode was published where the two hosts interviewed Michelle Obama and announced the ending of the show.